- Find a Provider

 Danni Blauser, an active nurse, wife, and mother, discovered a lump in her armpit.
 Having had a mammogram six months earlier, she wasn't immediately concerned.
 But when the lump grew, she sought medical attention and was sent for a subsequent mammogram and ultrasound.

-Just two days later, Danni underwent a breast biopsy, performed by Dr. Stacy Krisher, Medical Director of the Breast Health Program at Redeemer Health in partnership with MD Anderson Cancer Center at Cooper.
+Just two days later, Danni underwent a breast biopsy, performed by Dr. Stacy Krisher, Medical Director of the Breast Health Program at Redeemer Health Cancer Center.

 The diagnosis revealed breast cancer, leading to a treatment plan that included a double mastectomy, reconstructive surgery, chemotherapy and radiation therapy.
 Following her mastectomy, Danni developed cording (or banding) in her lymph nodes, restricting movement in her left arm.